Monday

 Jan 23, 2025

-The Meeting serves as the premier forum for the Bank’s leadership to address the Caribbean’s most pressing development challenges, and harness collective expertise, partnerships, and collaboration to devise impactful solutions.
-The event brings together government leaders from member countries, representatives from International Financing Institutions, technocrats in sectors critical to sustainable development, international development professionals, and influential private-sector stakeholders to shape the future of development in the Caribbean.
+The Meeting served as the premier forum for the Bank’s leadership to address the Caribbean’s most pressing development challenges, and harness collective expertise, partnerships, and collaboration to devise impactful solutions.
+The event brought together government leaders from member countries, representatives from International Financing Institutions, technocrats in sectors critical to sustainable development, international development professionals, and influential private-sector stakeholders to shape the future of development in the Caribbean.

 Agenda